 The area of land known as "The Triangle" is the land bounded by Forest Road, Mountain Highway and Church Street.
 So named because its shape is an approximate triangle.
-It was part of a subdivision in the early 1920s as part of Chandler's Hill Estate and a few homes and shops were built on the allotments created.
+It was part of a subdivision in the early 1920s as part of Chandler's Hill Estate and a few homes and shops were built on the blocks created.

 The Basin Progress Association fought for many years to have this area declared and converted to a "passive park".
+See page 73 for more information.